githar5h/Jenkins-deployment-on-AWS/README.md

 ### 3. User Data Script

+This script automates the entire setup process of Jenkins, ensuring that all necessary packages are installed and configured without requiring manual intervention.
+By using this script in the user data field when launching an EC2 instance, Jenkins is ready to use as soon as the instance is up and running.
 Add the following user data script during the instance creation to automate the Jenkins setup:

 ```bash